Louisa-Otoo/Louisa-Otoo/README.md

 🌱 I'm currently learning databases at Developers in Vogue

-🎧 Music is my go to when I am not coding.
+🎧 Music is my go to when I'm not coding.

 📬 How to reach me: louisaotoo1001@gmail.com